On some indices of foliations and applications: Applications to global foliations

-The authors indicate that they have some evidence suggesting that this type of foliation does not exist; however, they state that they do not yet have a solution to the problem.
-We recall that a non-dicritical foliation $\F$ is \textit{quasi-homogeneous} at $p$, if the set of all separatrices of $\F$ passing by $p$ is a germ of curve given in some coordinates by a quasi-homogeneous polynomial, see \cite[p.
+A logarithmic foliation $\F$ on $\mathbb{P}^2_\C$ is always a generalized curve foliation, by \cite[Section 6]{FP-M}.
+We also recall that a non-dicritical foliation $\F$ is \textit{quasi-homogeneous} at $p$, if the set of all separatrices of $\F$ passing by $p$ is a germ of curve given in some coordinates by a quasi-homogeneous polynomial, see \cite[p.
 1657]{Genzmer2008}.
 We propose the following answer in the case where $C$ is irreducible.
 Note that in this situation it is not necessarily assume that the foliation is quasi-homogeneous. \begin{theorem} There does not exist a logarithmic, non-dicritical foliation $\F$ on $\mathbb{P}^2_\C$ of degree $d$, with a unique singular point $p$, having an invariant irreducible algebraic curve $C$ of degree $d_0\geq 2$ passing through $p$. \end{theorem} \begin{proof} Suppose, for contradiction, that there exists a logarithmic, non-dicritical foliation $\F$ on $\mathbb{P}^2_\C$ of degree $d$, with a unique singular point $p$, having an invariant irreducible algebraic curve $C$ of degree $d_0\geq 2$ passing through $p$.
 Since $\F$ is logarithmic, it follows that $\F$ is a generalized curve foliation at $p$ and $d_0=d+2$ (see \cite[Section 6]{FP-M}).
 Moreover, since $\F$ is non-dicritical at $p$, we have

-by \cite{CLS} and \cite{Jouanolou}.
+by \cite[Theorem 4]{CLS} and \cite[p.
+19]{Brunella-book}.
 Now, since $C$ is irreducible, we can apply P\l oski's inequality \cite[Lemma 2.2]{Ploski} to $C$ at $p$, obtaining

 Combining \eqref{eq_c}, \eqref{eq_d}, and using $d=d_0-2$, we get

 implying $1\leq 0$, which is a contradiction.
 This completes the proof. \end{proof}